brianom95/brianom95.github.io/_posts/2025-02-09-aconcagua.md

     <img width="400" src="/images/aconcagua18.jpeg">
 </p>

 We moved faster than others around us, but still incredibly slow.
 I found a rhythm that worked; two deep pressure breaths per step, plus short breaks for water and jellies.
-Higher up I developed the nausea and a mild headache of AMS, but always felt in control which is generally how you know it's not yet HACE.
+Higher up I developed the nausea and mild headache of AMS, but always felt in control which is generally how you know it's not yet HACE.
 In the last 30 mins I had some tunnel vision.
 Deep breathing and focus kept the blurriness mostly at bay.
 We didn't talk much, but Marcelo confided in me that it's tough for the guides too.

 Eventually Marcelo asked for my phone and started videoing me.
 I scrambled up a rocky corner that I hadn't realised was the final one, and suddenly saw the condor shaped summit cross.
 Some clouds had rolled in but I couldn't care less.
 Months of stress disappeared instantly.
 We hugged, took photos, and spent around thirty minutes up there with other climbers we'd met throughout the expedition.
 I had only a mild headache now and no other symptoms.